-Whenever you want to set a mood with artwork the first thing to keep in mind is colour.
+Whenever you want to set the mood in your space with artwork the first thing to keep in mind are the colours you will use in the space.
 It has been scientifically proven that colour has an impact on the way we feel.
 Red is passion, green is regeneration, blue is tranquillity, brown is earthy, black is dramatic, and white is clean.
 Of course, everyone is unique and has their associations, the feelings you experience when you see a particular colour might not be the same that others feel.
 So don’t just go with what you’re told about colour, look at the colour for yourself and see how it moves you.

 When choosing artwork for a room, it’s important that you always keep the rest of the room in mind.
 You won’t just be looking at the artboard itself; you’ll also be looking at the colour of the wall that it’s hung on, the lighting in the room, and any other objects that might be nearby.
 So if you want to create a certain mood in your room, it’s best to make sure that the artboard you choose and the rest of the room work together to make the mood.
 If you place an artboard that’s bright and upbeat inside a room that’s dark and dreary you’re going to be sending mixed messages rather than creating a clear mood.